RebelGuy/chat-mate/projects/server/readme.md

 - `404`: When a punishment with the specifed id could not be found.

 ### `GET`
-*Current schema: 1.*
+*Current schema: 2.*

-Gets the list of all punishments for a user.
+Gets the list of current or historical punishments.

 Query parameters:
-- `userId` (`number`): *Optional.* The ID of the user for which to get punishments.
-If not provided, returns punishments for all users.
+- `userId` (`number`): *Required if `includeInactive` is `true`, otherwise optional.* The ID of the user for which to get the punishment list.
+If not provided, returns active punishments for all users.
-- `activeOnly` (`boolean`): *Optional.* If true, returns only punishments that are currently active.
+- `includeInactive` (`boolean`): *Optional.* If true, returns the list of historical punishments (active and inactive) for a user.
+If false, returns punishments that are currently active, either for all users or the provided user.

 Returns data with the following properties:
 - `punishments` (`PublicPunishment[]`): The list of punishments of the user, in descending order by time issued.

 Can return the following errors:
-- `400`: When the required query parameters have not been provided.
+- `400`: When the required query parameters have not been provided, or the query parameters are incompatible.

 ### `POST /ban`
 *Current schema: 2.*